nariakiiwatani/dev-npm-package-react-typescript-boilerplate/README.md

 ### get npm access token

-1. if not yet, create npm user account via [npm](https://www.npmjs.com/)
+1. if not yet, create npm user account on [npm](https://www.npmjs.com/)
 1. create new token via `Settings -> Auth Tokens`
 1. copy the token to clipboard

 ### prepare for publishing to npm

-1. if not yet, create a git repository in [GitHub](https://github.com/)
+1. if not yet, create a git repository on [GitHub](https://github.com/)
 1. go to `Settings -> Secrets`
-1. create new Secret by
+1. create a Secret with
 	- name: NPM_TOKEN
-	- value: [your npm token]
+	- value: [copied npm token]

 ### publishing GitHub Pages
 1. go to `Settings => Options -> GitHub Pages`